Is this inexpensive harnessed car seat/booster seat combo right for your needs?

 Car with Multiple Car Seats

 Since the base is only about 17 inches wide, this is a great option when you are trying to fit 3 car seats across one back seat.
 And that low price makes it so much more doable to buy more than one at a time.
-In fact, it’s one of the narrowest booster seat options and it makes our list of Best Booster Seats!
+In our overall best booster car seat review article, this is one of the narrowest options!

 - 4.6 stars, 155 reviews- Walmart